afaces/afaces.github.io/README.md

 - Register a new domain name (https://www.freenom.com as example for '.tk' or https://www.000webhost.com for free domain registering)
 - Redirect YOUR_DOMAIN_NAME.tk URL to YOUR_DOMAIN_NAME.github.io free https://redirect.pizza
-- Set up inside GitHub the domain the correspondant URL in the domain
+- Set up inside GitHub's repository YOUR_DOMAIN_NAME.github.io set the domain the correspondant URL.

 p.
 Ex: [afaces.tk](https://afaces.tk)

-# Made with Boostrap 4 for Github Pages
+# Web Generated with Boostrap 4 for Github Pages

 ## Contribution

 [See the contribution guide.](./CONTRIBUTING.md)

 ## Theme from bootswatch

+#### Afaces